-For each of the fiscal 2017 equity awards granted to Mr. Paul Marciano and Mr. Herrero described above, vesting of the award is contingent on the executive's continued service to the Company through the applicable vesting date, although this service-based vesting requirement would be deemed met if the executive's employment terminates in certain circumstances set forth in the applicable award agreement.
+For each of the fiscal 2018 equity awards granted to Mr. Paul Marciano and Mr. Herrero described above, vesting of the award is contingent on the executive's continued service to the Company through the applicable vesting date, although this service-based vesting requirement would be deemed met if the executive's employment terminates in certain circumstances set forth in the applicable award agreement.

-Equity Awards for Mr. Reddy and Mr. Relich for Fiscal 2017
+Equity Awards for Mr. Reddy for Fiscal 2018

-As in prior years, the Compensation Committee utilized a two-tier approach for equity awards to Mr. Reddy for fiscal 2017 that gives the Compensation Committee greater flexibility to consider all aspects of performance and other factors the Compensation Committee considers relevant.
+As in prior years, the Compensation Committee utilized a two-tier approach for equity awards to Mr. Reddy for fiscal 2018 that gives the Compensation Committee greater flexibility to consider all aspects of performance and other factors the Compensation Committee considers relevant.
 Under this approach, the Compensation Committee approves pre-established formulas to determine the maximum value of the equity incentive opportunities that may be awarded to Mr. Reddy, then exercises its discretion in determining the number of shares to be subject to the actual equity awards, which will be at levels at or below the calculated maximum award levels.
 The maximum number of shares of the Company's Common Stock subject to each annual award is intended to create a meaningful opportunity for stock ownership in light of Mr. Reddy's current position with the Company, the size of comparable awards to comparable executives at our peer group companies, and Mr. Reddy's personal performance in recent periods.
-No equity awards were granted to Mr. Relich for fiscal 2017 as he resigned early in the year.

-Calculation of Maximum Eligible Equity Awards for Fiscal 2017.
-In April 2016, the Compensation Committee established maximum equity incentive opportunities in the form of stock options and restricted stock for Mr. Reddy pursuant to a specific formula tied to the Company's cash flow from operations (excluding the impact of certain specified legal, restructuring, acquisition, disposition and accounting related matters) for fiscal 2017.
-The maximum individual equity award opportunities for Mr. Reddy for fiscal 2017 consisted of a maximum stock option award opportunity value equal to the lesser of 0.07% of cash flow from operations for fiscal 2017 or 20% of base salary and a maximum restricted stock award opportunity value equal to the lesser of 0.21% of cash flow from operations for fiscal 2017 or 60% of base salary.
-The percentage of base salary level was the same as the level used under the fiscal 2016 annual incentive program for Mr. Reddy.
+Calculation of Maximum Eligible Equity Awards for Fiscal 2018.
+In April 2017, the Compensation Committee established maximum equity incentive opportunities in the form of stock options and restricted stock for Mr. Reddy pursuant to a specific formula tied to the Company's cash flow from operations (excluding the impact of certain specified legal, restructuring, store impairment, acquisition, disposition and accounting related matters) for fiscal 2018.
+The maximum individual equity award opportunities for Mr. Reddy for fiscal 2018 consisted of a maximum stock option award opportunity value equal to the lesser of 0.21% of cash flow from operations for fiscal 2018 or 30% of base salary and a maximum restricted stock award opportunity value equal to the lesser of 0.55% of cash flow from operations for fiscal 2018 or 80% of base salary.

-In the first quarter of fiscal 2018, the Compensation Committee determined the Company's cash flow from operations (as described above) for fiscal 2017 was \$71.5 million, which resulted in a maximum grant date stock option value for Mr. Reddy equal to \$50,019 (which was less than 10% of his base salary), and a maximum grant date restricted stock award value for Mr. Reddy equal to \$150,058 (which was less than 30% of his base salary).
+In the first quarter of fiscal 2019, the Compensation Committee determined the Company's cash flow from operations (as described above) for fiscal 2018 was \$148.4 million, which resulted in the maximum grant date stock option value for Mr. Reddy being 30% of his base salary (or \$157,500), and the maximum grant date restricted stock award value for Mr. Reddy being 80% of his base salary (or \$420,000).
 These maximum award opportunities were then converted from dollar amounts to shares, with stock options valued using the Black Scholes Model and restricted stock valued at the closing price of the Company's unrestricted Common Stock on the NYSE, in each case on a pre-determined measurement date with respect to the grant date.
-For fiscal 2017, the grant date occurred on March 29, 2017, the date of the first quarter Compensation Committee meeting where the Compensation Committee approved the awards, and the pre-determined measurement date occurred five business days prior to the grant date in order to allow the Compensation Committee sufficient time to review final maximum share and option opportunities prior to making its final award decisions.
+For fiscal 2018, the grant date occurred on March 30, 2018, the date of the first quarter Compensation Committee meeting where the Compensation Committee approved the awards, and the pre-determined measurement date occurred five business days prior to the grant date in order to allow the Compensation Committee sufficient time to review final maximum share and option opportunities prior to making its final award decisions.